iosamahussein/Jlox_interpreter/README.md

-#  Jast for study purpose
+#  Just for study purpose

 ### In thes repo, we will biuld a jlox interpreter by using the book Crafting Interpreters by Bob Nystrom.